wellpro-paul/med-interviewer/readme.md

 ```

 - The navigation order is: Home, Import, Catalog, Chat, Logs.
 - The Import Page is for adding new questionnaires (Markdown, FHIR JSON, or PDF), converting, and saving to the catalog.
 All controls are above the text box.
 No 'Import for Chat' button.
+The Import page does not load from the catalog.
 - The Catalog Page lists all saved questionnaires and allows starting a new chat/interview for each entry ("Start Chat" button).
 Editing, renaming, deleting, and toggling between JSON and summary are available.
 - The Chat Page is used to conduct the interview.
 If accessed directly, the user can select a questionnaire from the catalog.